jingssrs/pfs_co_fa/README.md

    + TileID [Unique value in the whole survey]
 6. **Tile Selection**: Select next tile(s)
 5. **Verfication of inputs**: Check the updates of bench file (focal plane status), calibration targets, otime, TileID
 7. **Fiber Assignment**: Use netflow to assign fibers to the targets in the slected tile(s), generate pfsDesign file
+8. **Update FA Log**: update the fiber assignment note file
-8. **Update Target List**: Update target list columns
+9. **Update Target List**: Update target list columns after observation
-9. **Verify the Reproducibility**: verify the reproducibility the next day
+10. **Verify the Reproducibility**: verify the reproducibility the next day

 ***Track/record the status of the instrument through time (mainly bench files)***